The Dude of Food does the LA Michelada test.

 According to Lakshmi Balachandra, the asst. professor of entrepreneurship at Babson College, ‘The consumption of glucose enhances complex brain activities, bolstering self-control and regulating prejudices and aggressive behaviors.’

-And here I thought eating just made me happy.
+And here this whole time I thought eating just made me happy.

 So if you are getting a chance to make a deal, debate a contract or bid on a job, do it over a decent meal.
 The Dude of Food can always recommend a good restaurant and be a 3rd party witness, if needed.